je-nunez/Querying_NYC_Single_Line_Street_Base/README.md

      https://pypi.python.org/pypi/dbfpy

-but not through `pip install dbfpy`.
-Its installation, after its downloading, can be minimal like:
+but is not available through `pip install dbfpy`.
+Its installation, after downloading its source code (follow url above), can be minimal like:

      cd <extracted-dbfpy>/dbfpy-2.3.0/
      python  setup.py  build